 Xbox Series S vs Series X: Price

-Because the Xbox Series S is a significantly less powerful console when compared to the Xbox Series X, it shouldn’t be a surprise to know that both will be launching at a major price difference.
+Because the Xbox Series S is a significantly less powerful console when compared to the Xbox Series X, it shouldn’t be a surprise to know that both launched at a major price difference.
 Here in the UK the Xbox Series S has been confirmed to be arriving on store shelves this November at an RRP of £249.
 This is an amazing price point considering the console’s SSD and ray-tracing capabilities.

 The day after the Xbox Series S was revealed, despite knowing about the Xbox Series X’s existence much longer than its much trimmer sibling, we finally learned the official price for Microsoft's premier next-gen box.
 Leaks, rumours and industry analyst predictions originally placed it at around the $499.99 mark, which here in the UK should work out to be something like £459.
 Well, it turns out that these bold predictions were right, as that's exactly the price that the Series X will launch at on November 10th.